 AOC's first passion was science, not politics.
 In high school, she placed second in the world at the Intel International Science and Engineering Fair for research on antioxidants and nematode lifespans.
 MIT named an asteroid after her — 23238 Ocasio-Cortez, a mile-wide rock orbiting between Mars and Jupiter.
 She started at BU as a science major before switching to economics.

-At home, she's a self-described "proud plant mama" with an Instagram-documented collection.
-She has a French bulldog named Deco who she's brought to the Rules Committee room.
-Her Instagram Stories show her assembling IKEA furniture, discussing skincare routines, and making black bean soup in her Instant Pot while answering constituent questions about tax policy.
+At home, she's a self-described "proud plant mama" with a French bulldog named Deco who she's brought to the Rules Committee room.
+Her best Instagram set piece: making black bean soup in her Instant Pot while answering constituent questions about tax policy.
+Most politicians broadcast.
+AOC invites people into the kitchen.

 Relentless Preparation